bparanj/crystal/electronics/experiments/queue/peak-detection.md

 ---

-In summary, while a Peak Detector may include an RC component (for discharge timing), its primary function and behavior differ significantly from a simple RC circuit.
+while a Peak Detector may include an RC component (for discharge timing), its primary function and behavior differ significantly from a simple RC circuit.